 SUSTAINABLE FARMING AT OUR VINEYARDS

-We recently expanded our practices by becoming sustainable and obtained our sustainability certification in 2017.
+We have expanded our practices by becoming sustainable and obtained our sustainability certification in 2017.
 This decision reflects our commitment to the community and future generations.
 The certificate is based on processes that ensure the sustainability of the land, build a sense of community with neighbors, and respect both the natural and social environment where the work takes place.

 At our estate the commitment to the environment and our community has been growing consistently: the entire winery and the two houses on the property are 100% solar-powered; waste is recycled and compost is used to fertilize the vineyard; cover crops provide an ideal habitat for beneficial insects that are natural predators of harmful pests; chickens are bred to increase biodiversity; boxes for owls to nest in the vineyard keep the gopher population in check; and beehives are placed to aid in the growth of beneficial plants.
 In addition to maintaining a healthy environment and contributing to our communities economically, it is equally important for us to provide a positive environment for our employees and neighbors.

 COVER CROPS & BENEFICIAL INSECTS